 - USA.

 - Region.

 - City.

 - 5 Digit Zip.

 - Settings to control quick zoom features.

-- Zoom Percent Control zoom level (Zoom In %, Zoom Out %) applied when the (+plus) and (- minus) keyboard keys are used.
+- Zoom Percent-Control zoom level (Zoom In %, Zoom Out %) applied when the (+plus) and (- minus) keyboard keys are used.

-- Zoom To Set a specific map width to zoom to when you left click the mouse.
+- Zoom To-Set a specific map width to zoom to when you left click the mouse.

-- Double Click Select the type of action that occurs when you double left click the mouse.
+- Double-click-Select the type of action that occurs when you Double-click the primary mouse button.

-Tip: Select Restore (CTRL+R) to return to the default map view.
+Tip: Select Restore (Ctrl+R) to return to the default map view.

-Figure 18 - Predefined Zoom Areas
+Figure 17-Predefined Zoom Areas